Granular rheology: a tale of three time scales: The Two time scales Toy model

 \subsection{Rheology as a competition between two time scales}

-Let us examine the evolution of the shear stress $\sigma$.
+Let us examine the evolution of the shear stress $\sigma$ in the different flowing regimes, to check a posteriori the quality of the approximations presented above by comparing our results to the existing literature.
 From Eq.~(\ref{eqRheo}), it is basically proportional to $\mathcal{K}_0$.
 In our toy-model, it can therefore be expressed as:

 where $\sigma_y$ is some constant that accounts both for the prefactor in Eq.~(\ref{eqK0}), and a compensation for the $q$-dependent terms in the ITT integral.
-The competition between the times scales in $u$ generates different flow regimes: \begin{itemize} \item[(i)] $\Gamma\gg\dot{\gamma}$: structural relaxation dominate. \\ In this regime, $u\gg1$, therefore:
+The competition between the times scales in Wi generates different flow regimes: \begin{itemize} \item[(i)] $\Gamma\gg\dot{\gamma}$: structural relaxation dominates. \\ In this regime, Wi$\ll1$, therefore:

 which describes the flow of a Newtonian fluid of viscosity $\eta=\sigma_y/ (\overline{\gamma}_c \Gamma)$.